Anoshawott/cape-brink/README.md

 ## By Anosh.S
 - Deep learning image classification models
 - Leveraging pre-existing models
-- Using transfer learning and retraining the later layers (prediction layers) to the particular use case i.e. Pneumonia Medical Diagnosis, applying the keras flow from directory implementation
+- Using transfer learning and retraining prediction layers to particular use cases i.e. Pneumonia Medical Diagnosis, applying the keras flow from directory implementation